Robin Gill (priest): Career

 Diocese of Canterbury since 2014.
 From 2017 to 2020, he was Acting Dean of Gibraltar Cathedral.

 Views

 Gill has expressed support for partial-decriminalisation of assisted suicide so that people would not be prosecuted for helping end the lives of their terminally ill relatives, stating in 2005 that "There is a very strong compassionate case for voluntary euthanasia".
 In a submission to the Select Committee on Science and Technology in 2007, he stated that he supports a gradualist approach to abortions in that early abortions are preferable to late abortions and the limit should be the point of foetal viability (22 weeks): "In terms of the gradualist position it would be consistent to reduce both the upper limit for abortions and the procedures that may be delaying first trimester abortions unnecessarily."

 Personal life

 In 1967, Gill married Jennifer Margaret Sheppard.
-Together they have two children: one son and one daughter.
+Together they have two children: one son (Martin) and one daughter (Judy).